paninij/paninij/site/src/_man/p3/ch10_leader_follower_pattern.md

     and assigning subtasks to these capsules.

 3. Make key design decisions.
-In our case, we want our server to be able to respons to multiple quasi-simultaneous incoming requests with ease.
+In our case, we want our server to be able to response to multiple quasi-simultaneous incoming requests with ease.

 4. Create capsules and assign responsibilities to capsules.
 We will start by defining the capsule EchoServer.